sp-soul/sp-soul.github.io/_posts/2020-07-08-useful-shortcuts-to-reduce-mouse-use.md

 ## Mac shortcuts
 ### Smaller changes in Sound & brightness
 I’m stunned this isn’t shared more often.
-Every time you hit the brightness or  volume buttons, it adjust the level by one increment.
+Every time you hit the brightness or  volume buttons, it'll adjust the level by one increment.
 This is simple, but maybe there are times where you’d like to tweak these levels by *just a little bit*.
 Perhaps one volume setting isn’t quite loud enough, but the next one up is somehow just too loud.
 This is easily fixed by adding `Shift + Option`, and more granular control is yours!

 ![A keyboard showing the Shift + Option + F12 Shortcut](/static/img/posts/useful-shortcuts-to-reduce-mouse-use/keyboard-shift-option-f12.png){:loading="lazy"}